-5. Retention of Records
+4. Retention of Records

 The permittee shall retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit, and records of all data used to complete the application for this permit, for a period of at least 3 years from the date of the sample, measurement, report or application.
-This period may be extended by the Permit Issuing Authority at any time.
+Records pertaining to sludge requirements shall be retained for 5 years (see Part III).
+These periods may be extended by the Permit Issuing Authority at any time.

-6. Records Contents
+5. Records Contents